OpenSS7

 Description: OpenSS7 Resources System Requirements.

-Current System Requirements are as follows:
+Current Minimum System Requirements are as follows:

 1. Linux PC

-The following architectures are supported:
+The following architectures are known to work:

 • ix86